AMacumber/Scripts/ReadMe.md

 ## Description

-Useful bits of code (Python, R and SAS)
+Useful bits of code (Python, PySpark, R and SAS)

 ## List of **Python** Scripts
 * Comprehensions